123samueld/Ye_Olde_Numeral_Converter/README.md

 ## Refactoring
 Were I to refactor I would revisit the validation and see if there's a more clean way to handle user input.
-I think there are probably inefficiencies at that stage that add unneaded complexity down the line.
+I think there are probably inefficiencies at that stage that add unneeded complexity down the line.

 But the biggest refactor I would perform is the general layout.
 I wanted to keep the code simple so the MVC pattern is is reduced to View+Controller and Model+View across only 2 files.
 I would have much preferred to separate the concerns